-Alaska Career College's Phlebotomy Technician Specialist students are scheduled to "sit" for their national certification exam during the program without waiting for the two-year in the field of work experience requirement prior to testing.
-Upon successful completion of the exam, Alaska Career College graduates are credentialed as Nationally Certified Phlebotomy Technicians, NCPT, receiving nationally recognized credentials and certification and acceptance into a career path and profession of healthcare technology.
+Alaska Career College's Phlebotomy Laboratory and ECG Technician Specialist students are scheduled to "sit" for their national certification exams during the program without waiting for the two-year in the field of work experience requirement prior to testing.
+Upon successful completion of the exams, Alaska Career College graduates are credentialed as Nationally Certified Phlebotomy Technicians, NCPT, Nationally Certified ECG Technician, NCET, and receiving nationally recognized credentials and certification and acceptance into a career path and profession of healthcare technology.